 Information taken from the site: https://www.ege.edu.ru/ru/

-What is the structure of the Unified State Examination in the Russian language?
+What does the structure of the Unified State Exam in Russian look like?

 Tasks 1-3.

-related to the understanding of the text.
-To successfully complete these tasks, you must first analyze the text, think about which information is the main and which is secondary, and find causal relationships.
+Related to understanding the text.
+To successfully complete these tasks, you must first analyze the text, think about what information is main and what is secondary, and find cause-and-effect relationships.

 Task 4.